 Southeastern Europe (Greece, Bosnia and Herzegovina), Germany.

 “In my work, I combine an interest in empirically-grounded investigations of state transformation with a more theoretically oriented exploration of the function(s) of law in the realm of executive state power.
-My understanding of law is shaped by my training in the German tradition of administrative sciences with its law focused understanding of public administration and it is this interdisciplinary, yet distinctively continental perspective that I aim to bring to current anthropological debates about state transformation at the intersection of legal and political anthropology.”
+My understanding of law is shaped by my training in the German tradition of administrative sciences with its law focused understanding of public administration and it is this interdisciplinary, yet distinctively continental perspective that I aim to bring to current anthropological debates about transformations of state, citizenship and law at the intersection of legal and political anthropology.”